x157/x157.github.io/UE5/OnlineServices/index.md

 In general the Epic docs for how to configure EOS are good, but when I initially set this up in my project, I found the INI a bit confusing.
-To make it more clear, here is the diff you will need to make to the EOS INI:
+To make it more clear, here is the diff you will need to make to `Config/Custom/EOS/DefaultEngine.ini`:

 | Default Config/Custom/EOS/DefaultEngine.ini                                                                                                                                      | Modified Config/Custom/EOS/DefaultEngine.ini                                                                                                                                              |
 |---|---|